-- Selected suitable accounting policies and applied them consistently; - Made judgements and estimates that were reasonable and prudent including assessments of going concern; and - Complied with the code and its application to the Accounts of the Chief Constable of Surrey. - Kept proper accounting records which are up to date; and - Taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- Selected suitable accounting policies and applied them consistently; - Made judgements and estimates that were reasonable and prudent including assessments of going concern; - Complied with the code and its application to the Accounts of the Chief Constable of Surrey; - Kept proper accounting records which are up to date; and - Taken reasonable steps for the prevention and detection of fraud and other irregularities.

-I approve the Draft Statement of

-or the year e nded 31 Mar ch
+I approve the Draft Statement of Accounts for the year ended 31 March 2024.

-20 023.